The S3X needs the SHORT guide nut

 * I had no idea this is what they were called.
 Good to know.

-One thought on “The S3X needs the SHORT guide nut”
+One response to “The S3X needs the SHORT guide nut”

 Leave a Reply